Another FERC Commissioner to Leave

 NETL Researchers Examine Low-frequency Seismicity and Reservoir Stimulation

 On April 25, 2017, the Department of Energy’s National Energy Technology Laboratory issued a press release detailing the findings of a recent study that analyzed the impact of low-frequency seismicity on oil and natural gas production from unconventional shales.
-According to NETL, data collected as… Read more
+According to NETL, data… Read more

 Trump to Sign Order on National Monuments

 On April 24, 2017, the New York Times reported that President Donald Trump is expected to sign an executive order today that orders a review of the national monument designations made within the last 20 years.
-The Antiquities Act of 1906 authorizes the president to designate “objects of historic or… Read more
+The Antiquities Act of 1906 authorizes the president to designate “… Read more

 Duke Researchers Release Report on Impacts of Hydraulic Fracturing